NATIONAL DOCTORS DAY

 Healthcare today is more complex than ever.
-With more advancements, tools and information at their fingertips doctors have an overwhelming job to diagnose and treat their patients every day.
-This is the day to honor the men and women who see us 365 days a year.
-In every city and hospital, in our military and in our rural communities, doctors pave the way to better healthcare for their patients.
+With more advancements, tools, and information at their fingertips, doctors have an overwhelming job to diagnose and treat their patients every day.
+This is the day to honor the ones who see us 365 days a year.
+In every city and hospital, in our military, and in our rural communities, doctors pave the way to better healthcare for their patients.

 HOW TO OBSERVE #NationalDoctorsDay

 Take the opportunity to thank your physician for responding to late-night phone calls, working long hours, and providing unswerving care.
 Today, more than ever, we know the sacrifices they make to put the health of their communities first.

 Use #NationalDoctorsDay to post on social media.